 Heritage textiles carry rich stories of cultural history.
-While many ethnic minorities don’t have a written format to their languages, for generations they have been creating motifs onto their costumes to tell the ancestors’ stories.
-With the trend of people leaving their traditional textile crafts to work out of town, many cultures are also quickly disappearing.
+While many ethnic minorities don't have a written format of their languages, for generations they have been creating motifs into their costumes to tell the ancestors' stories.
+With the trend of people leaving their traditional textile crafts, many cultures are quickly disappearing.

-Sharon de Lyster, Founder of design studio Narrative Made championing sustainable practices and heritage crafts, sees that in order for artisanal businesses to sustain, there needs to have a systematic resource and network platform to promote such practice.
+Sharon de Lyster, Founder of design studio Narrative Made, who champions sustainable practices and heritage crafts, believes in order for artisanal businesses to be sustainable, they need to have the resources and networking platforms to promote such practices.